-Innovations and trends For the past few years, there has been a lot of buzz about using disk instead of tape as the primary backup medium.
+For the past few years, there has been a lot of buzz about using disk instead of tape as the primary backup medium.

 "The field of innovators using inexpensive disk has grown, so the big question remains which 'new new' backup-to-disk technology will gain traction and change the market," Merryman said.

 Some innovations are as follows: Inexpensive ATA disk arrays; virtual tape libraries (VTLs), where software allows disk to emulate tape; object-based backup technologies; and continuous data protection (CDP), which offer large volumes of disk storage aimed at displacing or replacing tape in backups.

 Merryman said he predicts that backup reporting tools will see a lot of innovation in the next year.
 These are tools that confirm the success (or failure) of backups and provide information on how much and how often data is being backed up, and how long it takes.
 Backup software vendors, storage resource management (SRM) vendors and backup reporting vendors are "starting to deliver reporting features that will help bring backup out of the Stone Age," Merryman said.

 Gorbansky said he agrees, and predicts a convergence of backup, replication, archival and SRM technologies.
 "Look for vendors to create integrated suites that use a common interface to manage data."